Customer Service Week Agendas —

 Communications Manager, Sarah Cannata blogged about the event and posted to Facebook and Twitter so that employees and customers could share in the celebration.

 Here are highlights of some of the many activities.
-Theres even a video with more highlights and more ideas that you can incorporate into your 2015 celebration.
+Theres even a video with more highlights and more ideas.

 Monday: Blow it up.
 The service crew competed to see who could blow the largest bubble-gum bubble.